 If you consider that your personal data has not been handled correctly, or you are not satisfied with the Company's responses to any requests you have made regarding the use of your personal data, you have the right to complain to the Cayman Islands' Ombudsman.
 The Ombudsman can be contacted by calling +1 (345) 946-6283 or by email at info@ombudsman.ky.

 Listing

-We plan to list the Ordinary Shares on the Nasdaq Capital Market under the symbol "LSE".
+Our Ordinary Shares have been approved for listing on the Nasdaq Capital Market under the symbol "LSE".

 Transfer Agent and Registrar